orchidsoftware/platform/docs/en/configuration.md

 ],
 ```

-Generic entries created with `behavior` system may be localized, it means you may create the same entries in different langages; to add new language you only need to add new element to array.
+Generic entries created with `behavior` system may be localized, it means you may create the same entries in different languages; to add new language you only need to add new element to array.